openaudioserver/open-audio-server/API.md

 ## /webapi/AudioStation/radio.cgi

-This URL is used to add, updates personal and favorite radio stations, list SHOUTcast genres and proxy SHOUTcast radio stations.
+This URL is used to add and update personal and favorite radio stations, list radio stations, list SHOUTcast genres, and list stations within genres.

 ### Add a personal or favorite radio station

     POST
     method=add
-    &container=Favorite
+    &container=Favorite|UserDefined
     &url=
     &title=
     &desc=